 Sole proprietors often wonder what they can legally name their company and what trade names are permitted.
 But what does a registered name for a sole proprietorship look like?
 What is the difference between a company name (Firmenname), a trade name (Geschäftsbezeichnung) and a trademark (Marke)?
 And to what extent can sole proprietors use establishment and industry designations?

 First, we have to differentiate between the different kinds of sole proprietorships.
 There are different rules and specifications for company and trade names depending on whether you are a small trader, a freelancer or a registered merchant.

-We can advise you a lot better than Berlin expat forums!
+We can advise you a lot better than online forums!

 Getting registered: What exactly is a company name?